-Snail-hunting and driving mega–ton diggers for 12 hours a day aren’t “ease into work slowly” kind of jobs.
-And while I love cafe work, I worried about committing; my health still fluctuated and a common cold could lay me out for months.
+Snail-hunting and driving mega–ton diggers for 12 hours a day aren’t “ease into work slowly” kinds of jobs.
+And while I love cafe work, I worried about committing; my health still fluctuated, and a common cold could lay me out for months.

-(If you have your own business, you’ll know how funny that is.)
+(If you have a business, you’ll know how funny that is.)

 It was to my parents.

-Over the next few years I learned about online retail and running a business.
+Over the next few years, I learned about online retail and business operations.
 I used a bank loan I’d taken out to renovate my house and instead imported books from around the world.